 Below are some of the preeminent causes of accidents involving semitrailers and automobiles.

 Driver fatigue is a factor in at least 30 percent of truck crashes, and data has shown that the risk of a crash doubles after eight hours of consecutive driving.

 In 2011, the Federal Motor Carrier Safety Administration (FMCSA) issued a new rule to decrease the number of fatigued drivers by making changes to its hours of service regulations for trailer truck operators.
 However, the FMCSA later discovered that the rules were not being enforced, with some truck drivers operating under the old statutes; some were even adding one full work shift per week.
 Many drivers were operating at the maximum hours allowed.

-Additionally, there is a shortage of big rig operators around the nation.
+Additionally, there is a shortage of big-rig operators around the nation.
 The American Trucking Association (ATA) reports a scarcity as large as 40,000.
-Trucks are responsible for transporting nearly 70 percent all U.S. inland freight, and the scarcity of 18-wheeler drivers means current drivers are overworked and more likely to suffer from driver fatigue.
+Trucks are responsible for transporting nearly 70 percent of all U.S. inland freight, and the scarcity of 18-wheeler drivers means current drivers are overworked and more likely to suffer from driver fatigue.

 Drug and Alcohol Use